About the Automotive Trends Data

 - The Trends database has been maintained by EPA since 1975 and is updated annually to include the most up to date data available for all model years.

-- Data for model years 1975 through 2022 are final and based on official data submitted to EPA and NHTSA.
-Data for model year 2023 are preliminary and based on data provided to EPA by automakers prior to the model year, including projected production volumes.
+- Data for model years 1975 through 2023 are final and based on official data submitted to EPA and National Highway Traffic Safety Administration.
+Data for model year 2024 are preliminary and based on data provided to EPA by automakers prior to the model year, including projected production volumes.

 - There are two categories of CO2 emissions and fuel economy data: compliance data and estimated real-world data.
 Important differences are discussed below.